Table of Contents

 The body is constructed from synthetic molded halves bonded to a full-length central core of obeche.
 This method provides strength, reduces weight, and ensures manufacturing consistency.

-Most weird and different guitar body styles are the product of the aesthetic choice of people who wish to stand out from the rest.
+Most weird and different guitar body styles are the product of the aesthetic choice of people who wish to stand out.
 While it’s safe to say they’ll never find a way into the mainstream, there will always be some people who choose those models.
 If you’re one of them, kudos to you!
 Check out acoustic guitar body styles.

 Weird and different Guitar body styles FAQ